JoseJulianMosqueraFuli/JoseJulianMosqueraFuli/README.md

 ---
 ### Boy Scout Rule

-I love open source.
+<h3 align="justify">I love open source.
 I am not a heavy maintainer of any large libraries, but I really like the boyscout rule.
 I contribute to things as I come across issues that I think other people might struggle with.
 This may be things that are overlooked by someone who is deep into the library.
-I 💕 a good onboarding readme with good example.
+I 💕 a good onboarding readme with good example.</h3

 ---